 The Golden Hall – Gyllende Salen

-It is here that invited guests to the Nobel Prize after dinner are invited to a dance party.
+It is here that the guests to the Nobel Banket are invited to a dance party.
 Originally, dinner was served here but because there is room for 700 people, it is now the dance hall and serves the blue hall as a banquet hall.

 The Prince Gallery – Prinsens Galleri